Methods of achieving Eternity with an aid of blockchain

 1. Cryptocurrencies that were made for information storage

 There are specialized blockchains designed for data hosting.
 You can download the network client, top up the balance and pay for decentralized file storage or act as a service provider and earn money.
 In most cases, a client will pay for the service with a native cryptocurrency of the system of their choice.
 It is probably the simplest and cheapest method of storing information in such kind of systems.
-The most famous 'distributed cloud' projects are BTT, Siacoin, Filecoin, and Storj.
+The most famous 'distributed cloud' projects are BTT, Siacoin, Filecoin, and Storj.1.1 BTT

-In a network of anonymous file holders such as BitTorrent, there is no direct connection between financial context and data storage.
+It appears that BitTorrent Token (BTT) and BitTorrent network are separate things.
+The token was added to the uTorrent software updates pack back in 2019.
+BTT is a branded cryptocurrency that is running as a token on the TRON blockchain.
+Official Torrent client creators have added this token as a means of rewards for the users of their decentralized file-sharing ecosystem.In a network of anonymous file holders such as BitTorrent, there is no direct connection between financial context and data storage.
 Some people use third party clients to access the network, other ones won't update the official client for years.
 As a result, no rewards for many of the torrent file owners (aka peers).
 Torrent Peers appear and disappear in the network anytime they want.
 That's why if a file in the torrent network is too old, it probably has zero peers.
 So, BTT is a business-related system of user rewards, and it is working as a unique bonus card system for the uTorrent official client users.
 Almost no relation with Eternal data storage here.

 https://www.bittorrent.com/btt/